 Click here to return to our homepage!

-The Courtyard Theater, Cox Building Playhouse, Amphitheater at Oak Point Park, and McCall Plaza are available for rental for a wide variety of occasions.
-To initiate the rental process, please visit our Venues page and select "Rental Application" next to the venue of our choice.
+To rent a Plano Stages venue, including the Courtyard Theater, Cox Building Playhouse, Amphitheater at Oak Point Park and McCall Plaza, please visit our Venues page and select "Rental Application" next to the venue of your choice.
 A staff member will contact you as soon as possible!

-If the event you attended is produced by a third-party company (not by the City of Plano), you may need to contact the company directly to inquire about lost and found items.
-Often, our clients will do a full sweep of the building prior to leaving and will collect any left-behind items.
+If the event you attended is produced by a third-party company (not by the City of Plano), you may need to contact the company directly to inquire about lost and found item.
 If you are not sure who produced the event you attended, feel free to contact the Patron Services Coordinator.

-Please note that items left behind are discarded after remaining in lost and found for longer than one month.
-These items are either donated to charity, surrendered to the police department, or disposed of through other means.
+Lost items are discarded after one month.
+These items are either donated to charity, surrendered to the police department or disposed of through other means.

 Ample free parking is available throughout the Downtown Plano area.
 Please see the link below to access a full downtown parking map.
 Lot 1 (Cox Courtyard Lot) is the most convenient for events at Courtyard Theater and Cox Playhouse.
 Suggested after-hours overflow parking for these venues is located at Lot 6 (Municipal Center Lot).